awslabs/aws-config-rdklib/README.rst

 RDKlib
 ======

 RDKlib is a Python library to enable you to **run custom AWS Config Rules at scale**.
-The library can be use to:
+The library can be used to:

 + Help you to focus only on the compliance logic, by doing heavy lifting tasks with the library
-+ Ease maintenance by moving the boilerplate code as a lambda layer
++ Ease maintenance by moving the boilerplate code as a AWS Lambda Layer
++ Ease deployment by using AWS Serverless Application Repository

 RDKLib works in synergy with the AWS Config Rule Development Kit (https://github.com/awslabs/aws-config-rdk).